cashapp/zipline/TROUBLESHOOTING.md

 For contributors to Zipline, the following can be exceptions encountered which don't have obvious fixes (yet).

-## Configure Android SDK Location
+## Configure Android SDK Location for Gradle/IntelliJ

-To inform your local Zipline build where to find Android SDK files, add the following in a `local.properties` file at the root of the Zipline repo directory.
+To let your build resolve Android SDK files, add the following in a `local.properties` file at the root of the Zipline repo directory.
+If you're using Android Studio to open the Zipline project, this step may not be necessary.

 On macOS, you'll replace `{your username}` with your local account username.
 On other platforms the path will be different.